sanyambassi/thales-csm-akeyless-secrets-organization-guide/secrets_organization_guide.md

 - **Use lowercase:** `database` not `Database`
 - **Use hyphens (`-`) for multi-word components:** `user-service` not `user_service`
   - **Note:** Hyphens align with modern tech standards (URLs, APIs, containers, cloud resources)
-  - If your vault system requires underscores, use them consistently
 - **Avoid special characters** except hyphens and forward slashes
 - **Keep component names short but meaningful**